 - Your results will look great sooner.
 The less swelling you have in the first place, the less time you’ll need to get rid of it.
 Without compression helping your body reabsorb fluid, post-op swelling can linger much longer than necessary.

-Compression should feel noticeably snug, and but not so tight that it causes discomfort or makes breathing difficult.
+Compression should feel noticeably snug but not so tight that it causes discomfort or makes breathing difficult.

 Keeping your garment clean will make wearing it more pleasant.
 Depending on the garment, you may be able to machine wash or hand wash it using mild soap.

-Compression should feel noticeably snug, and but not so tight that it causes discomfort or makes breathing difficult.
-Dr. Parker’s nurses will fit you for a garment after surgery that provides the optimal compression while keeping you comfortable.
+Compression should feel noticeably snug but not so tight that it causes discomfort or makes breathing difficult.
+One of our nurses will fit you for a garment after surgery that provides the optimal compression while keeping you comfortable.
 It’s not uncommon for garments to become too loose over time, as swelling goes down.
 In this case, we’ll have you move to a smaller size.

-If you’re considering liposuction or any other cosmetic procedure, the best way to learn the facts about surgery and recovery is to talk to an experienced, board certified plastic surgeon, such as Dr. Paul M. Parker at the Parker Center in Paramus, New Jersey.
-Feel free to contact us for a with Dr. Parker.
-He’ll spend as much time as you need to discuss your concerns and answer your questions about the procedures that interest you.
+Feel free to contact us for a consultation.
+We will spend as much time as you need to discuss your concerns and answer your questions about the procedures that interest you.

 5 thoughts on “Do Compression Garments Really Help Plastic Surgery Results?”